MAIF/otoroshi/manual.next/src/main/paradox/entities/data-exporters.md

 All exporters are split in three parts.
 The first and second parts are common and the last are specific by exporter.

 * `Filtering and projection` : section to filter the list of sent events and alerts.
 The projection field allows you to export only certain event fields and reduce the size of exported data.
 It's composed of `Filtering` and `Projection` fields.
+To get a full usage of this elements, read @ref:[this section](#matching-and-projections)
+* `Queue details`: set of fields to adjust the workers of the exporter.
+  * `Buffer size`: if elements are pushed onto the queue faster than the source is consumed the overflow will be handled with a strategy specified by the user.
+Keep in memory the number of events.
+  * `JSON conversion workers`: number of workers used to transform events to JSON format in paralell
+  * `Send workers`: number of workers used to send transformed events
+  * `Group size`: chunk up this stream into groups of elements received within a time window (the time window is the next field)
+  * `Group duration`: waiting time before sending the group of events.
+If the group size is reached before the group duration, the events will be instantly sent

+For the last part, the `Exporter configuration` will be detail individually.

+## Matching and projections

 **Filtering** is used to **include** or **exclude** some kind of events and alerts.
 For each include and exclude field, you can add a list of key-value.